Developing a Project

 Step 1: Online Registration and Team Assignment.

 Register yourself as a coach and each team online.
 You can submit as many team projects as you want under you as a coach.
-Remember, if you enter the most eligible entries in a grade category, you will win your own Toshiba tablet.
+Remember, if you enter the most eligible entries in a grade category, you could win your own Toshiba tablet.

 Step 2: Brainstorming.

 Get your students excited by showing examples of past projects and then ask them to name existing technologies that they would like to explore.
 Then form teams and give students a deadline to choose a topic.
 You can also see our page on brainstorming for more tips.
-You can also get students excited about the program by getting them play the ExploraVision Eye Spy game to learn past winning projects and real life applications through Toshiba technologies.

 Step 3: Get to know the subject.

 This is your opportunity to teach students about different research methods and how to utilize research sources and create a bibliography.
 You can start by leading a group discussion on interesting topics and what is already known about the technologies and share various sources that can be used such as magazines, the Web and books while motivating them.
 Based on their research, each student should write a timeline and a summary of one or more topics to research.
 You may then wish to help your students find a mentor who fits the team and its idea.
+To find a menter, please contact email@example.com.

 Step 4: Understand technological change.